Skilled Trades Ontario Logo

 • alternative delivery (online, correspondence, etc.)

 Auto Body and Collision Damage Repairer is a trade named under the Building Opportunities in the Skilled Trades Act, 2021.
-This trade has an apprenticeship program that is administered by the Ministry of Labour, Training and Skills Development.
-Upon completion of an apprenticeship program, the Ministry issues a Certificate of Apprenticeship.

 This trade has a certifying exam.
 Upon passing the certifying exam, Skilled Trades Ontario issues a Certificate of Qualification in this trade.